-With a new covid secure procedure in place, from Monday 10 August we are able to begin using the Chartwell garden audio guides once more.
+Discover the stories of Chartwell at your own pace with our audio guides are currently not available.
+We hope to bring them back soon.
 These garden audio guides explore past and present stories about life and nature in the outdoors.

 Discover untold stories and treasured family memories all about the gardens and landscapes of Chartwell with new garden audio guides, free with your admission or membership.

 Featuring excerpts from Nicholas Soames, grandson to Churchill, and Heather White-Smith, secretary to Winston Churchill from 1953 to 1956, these garden audio guides are a new way to explore the grounds in your own time and at your own pace.

 Find out stories including a time Winston wrote to Clementine about contacting Scotland Yard, concerned for the disappearance for his Golden Orfe fish.

 It was later suspected a hungry otter was to blame.